mozilla/moztrap/docs/userguide/model/library.rst

 By default, tags are :ref:`product<products>`-specific; global tags can also be created and managed via the tag management UI.

+Merging Tags
+^^^^^^^^^^^^

+.. _tag-merge:

+The edit screen for tags is a great way to merge two tags into one.
+For example, if you wanted to merge TagA and TagB all into TagB, then simply:

+* Edit TagB
+* In the list of available cases, filter on TagA
+* Select all the available cases and click the green add button
+* Save TagB
+* Delete TagA

 .. _tag-edit-fields:

 Tag Edit Fields